There’s no question that 2020 and 2021 brought forth a new world.

 Every home bar starts with a couple of essential bottles of liquor, as well as some standard equipment, and other accoutrements.

 Plan ahead to obtain the right equipment before you purchase your stock of liquor, so that you can enjoy the beverages to their fullest extent once you begin mixing.
+You can either explore the aisles of a brick and mortar store or shop online at places like Advanced Mixology to get the bar tools shipped directly to your door.

 Find a good space to store your bottles.
 For those who desire a smaller collection or have limited floor space, many opt to store bottles in a cabinet either in the kitchen or in a dining room.
 If you do have the floor space, however, consider investing in a quality bar cart.